maxlanceund/equal-system/papers/structural-trap-and-monetary-standoff-en.md

 ### 3. Operationalization of Key Concepts

 **"Policy Intervention Intensity"**: Synthesized from indicators including central bank rate adjustment frequency, fiscal subsidy scale, and credit administrative guidance frequency.
-In the empirical section, this paper uses "zombie firm credit share" or "credit administrative guidance frequency" as proxy variables.
+In the empirical section, this paper uses "local fiscal expenditure as a share of GDP" as the proxy variable.

 **"Market Clearing Speed"**: Measured by indicators including the number of inefficient firm bankruptcies, bank bad debt write-off scale, and labor reallocation efficiency.
 In the empirical section, this paper uses "total factor productivity growth" as the proxy variable.